Confederation period: Economy and trade

 A brief economic recession followed the war, but prosperity returned by 1786.
 About 80,000 Loyalists left the U.S. for elsewhere in the British Empire, leaving the lands and properties behind.
 Some returned after the war, especially to more welcoming states like New York and South Carolina.
-Economically mid-Atlantic states recovered particularly quickly and began manufacturing and processing goods, while New England and the South experienced more uneven recoveries.
+Mid-Atlantic states recovered particularly quickly and began manufacturing and processing goods, while New England and the South experienced more uneven recoveries.
 Trade with Britain resumed, and the volume of British imports after the war matched the volume from before the war, but exports fell precipitously.
 Adams, serving as the ambassador to Britain, called for a retaliatory tariff in order to force the British to negotiate a commercial treaty, particularly regarding access to Caribbean markets.
 However, Congress lacked the power to regulate foreign commerce or compel the states to follow a unified trade policy, and Britain proved unwilling to negotiate.
 While trade with the British did not fully recover, the U.S. expanded trade with France, the Netherlands, Portugal, and other European countries.
 Despite these good economic conditions, many traders complained of the high duties imposed by each state, which served to restrain interstate trade.
 Many creditors also suffered from the failure of domestic governments to repay debts incurred during the war.
 Though the 1780s saw moderate economic growth, many experienced economic anxiety, and Congress received much of the blame for failing to foster a stronger economy.

 Foreign affairs

 North America after the Treaty of Paris.
 The United States (blue) was bordered by the United Kingdom (yellow) to the north and Spain (brown) to the south and west.

-In the decade after the end of the Revolutionary War, the United States benefited from a long period of peace in Europe, as no country posed a direct threat and immediate threat to the United States.
+In the decade after the end of the Revolutionary War, the United States benefited from a long period of peace in Europe, as no country posed a direct and immediate threat to the United States.
 Nevertheless, the weakness of the central government, and the desire of anti-federalists to keep a federal government from assuming powers held by the state governments, greatly hindered diplomacy.
 In 1776, the Continental Congress had drafted the Model Treaty, which served as a guide for U.S. foreign policy during the 1780s.
 The treaty sought to abolish trade barriers such as tariffs, while avoiding political or military entanglements.
 In this, it reflected the foreign policy priorities of many Americans, who sought to play a large role in the global trading community while avoiding war.
 Lacking a strong military, and divided by differing sectional priorities, the U.S. was often forced to accept unfavorable terms of trade during the 1780s.